Meet Jump’s Head Creative – Richard Norley

 What’s your role as Head Creative at Jump?

 I help run and oversee as many of the projects that come through our door as possible.
-With the help of Jump’s fabulous Production team of Jump co-founder Karon Hall, now our Head of Operations, Senior Production Manager Hannah and Production Manager Sancha, we work with Jump’s Art Directors, Lee and Harry to get the very best from our young, enthusiastic and dedicated design team in order to enhance, if possible, their already excellent work.
+With the help of Jump’s fabulous Production team – Jump co-founder Karon Hall (now our Head of Operations), Head of Production Hannah and Production Co-ordinator Katrina.
+We work with Jump’s Art Directors to get the very best from our young, enthusiastic and dedicated design team in order to enhance, if possible, their already excellent work.

 As part of that team my role is to offer help, advice and assistance whenever it’s needed and to stand well back to allow creativity to flow when all is going well.

-What is notably different / and what is the same within motion graphics from 25 years ago?
+What is notably different and what is the same within motion graphics from when you started?

 Sharing ideas is so much quicker and easier now.
 Research is faster too, you can find out about absolutely anything, whether it’s a complicated manufacturing process, or a historical figure.
 Any picture reference, or image you require is at your fingertips.
 Previously we would wade through a library of reference books and magazines then traipse off and make colour copies to cut and spray mount onto a physical A2 sized piece of foam board and this was just to make a moodboard, before we even began to visualise a storyboard!